-- Removing, restoring, or replacing teeth;
+- · Removing, restoring, or replacing teeth;

 - Medical care or surgery for dental problems (unless listed as a Covered Service in this Benefit Booklet);

 - Services to help dental clinical outcomes.

 - Oral appliances for snoring.

+- Removal of impacted wisdom teeth

-Dental treatment for injuries that are a result of biting or chewing is also excluded, unless the chewing or biting results from a medical or mental condition.
+- Dental treatment for injuries that are a result of biting or chewing is also excluded, unless the chewing or biting results from a medical or mental condition.

-This exclusion does not apply to services that must be covered by law.
+- This exclusion does not apply to services that must be covered by law.